mediasemantics/chatapi/README.md

 This README assumes that you are able to view html pages using a local web server (i.e. using a url that begins with http://localhost) and that you are able to run Node.js.
 If you prefer, you can also install it directly on a web server.
 Please see this [tutorial](https://www.mediasemantics.com/apitutorial2.html) for tips on setting up an AWS EC2 instance using Apache and Node.js.

 ## Obtaining keys
 Use this [AWS Markeplace](https://aws.amazon.com/marketplace/pp/B088HFTD41) page to add the Chatbot service to your AWS account.
-You will receive codes by email that you will insert in the server.js file.
+You will receive credentials by email to log onto your API dashboard.
+There you will generate an API key that you will insert in the server.js file.
 You will be charged $0.001 per call to the 'reply' endpoint.
 There are no monthly minimums.
 Charges will appear on your monthly AWS bill.

 ## Installation